rojoangel/adobe-dev-console/src/pages/guides/projects/index.md

 ## Delete a Project

-Deleting a project is **permanent** and will remove all entites contained within the project - APIs and services, credentials, and workspaces.
+Deleting a project is **permanent** and will remove all entities contained within the project - APIs and services, credentials, and workspaces.
 You can delete a project by visiting the project overview page.

 While most projects can be deleted, sometimes a project is related to an application you have published and, therefore, cannot be deleted.